This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-Best For: Pet owners looking for a natural, eco-friendly, and cruelty-free solution to keep their pets smelling fresh and conditioned between baths.
+Best For: Pet owners seeking a natural, eco-friendly, and cruelty-free cologne to keep their dogs, cats, or small pets smelling fresh and their fur soft between baths.

-- Long-lasting freshness with a subtle baby powder scent.
+- Eliminates odors effectively with a long-lasting baby powder scent.

 2. Natural Dog Deodorant Spray